amd/quark-documentation/docs/onnx/user_guide_feature_description.rst

 Quant Strategy
 ~~~~~~~~~~~~~~

-Quark for ONNX offers two distinct quantization strategies tailored to
+Quark for ONNX offers three distinct quantization strategies tailored to
 meet the requirements of various HW backends:

 -  **Post Training Weight-Only Quantization**: The weights are quantized